What's best for financing home improvement?

 We currently have a fixed-rate mortgage and a line of credit.
 The balance on the 4.95 percent fixed-rate mortgage is $21,000, and the monthly payment, including taxes, is $1,206.
 The line of credit is $200,000, has a rate of the prime minus 1.6 points (currently 1.65 percent), and the outstanding balance is $172,000.
 The draw period on the line expires in October 2017, at which time we must pay off the balance in 10 years.

 The estimated market value for a home like ours is $575,000.
 We are financially stable.
 Our gross income is $6,600 per month.
 We both have credit scores of about 769.
-We have three children: one in the third year of college, one entering college in 2013 and one possibly entering college in 2015.
+We have three children: one in the third year of college, one entering college next year and one possibly entering college in a few years.

 Our question is: Considering the current favorable interest rates on mortgages and refinance products as well as equity lines and loans, what would be the most cost-effective way for us to finance the $60,000 for our home improvement work?
 It seems every bank we ask has its own agenda to serve, and it's getting very complicated.
 We also find many bank loan officers are overwhelmed with requests and are impatient.
 We would appreciate your unbiased and straightforward feedback.

 Dear Jeanne & Tom,

 Even though you've done an excellent job in describing your situation, a solution isn't clear-cut.
 Your goal should be to minimize your total interest expense over a time period that allows you to pay off the loans while meeting your other financial goals.
 How you can do that depends in part on your lenders' willingness to work with you and your attitude toward interest rate risk.